-Immigration enforcement officers work in the Civil Service, for UK Visas and Immigration (UKVI), part of the Home Office (formerly UK Border Agency).
+Immigration enforcement officers work for the Home Office.
 They deal with people entering the UK either temporarily or permanently and enforce immigration laws.

 - processing applications for different visa types, such as work, residency, asylum, student or family